 For a really good idea of what to expect at the festival, check out the following video.
 It shows what the fields of sunflowers look like in the summer.
 As you’ll see, there are millions of flowers, and most of them are huge!

 In addition to all the fields of sunflowers, there are acres of other flowers too, and family-friendly games, neither of which appear in the video.

 Shopping at the Festival

-At the Chilliwack Sunflower Festival, in addition to all the flowers to admire, there are also things to buy.
-Below is a list of some of the products for purchase and their prices from last year.
+At the Chilliwack Sunflower Festival, in addition to all the flowers to admire, there are also usually things to buy.
+Below is a list of some of the products for purchase and their prices from 2021.